alessandroMazza1989/KPwikiJsTest/integration/tibco/mft/jobdni.md

 4. RegEx
 	 - Job: it is not possible to apply RegEx that include logic in the file path bou only in the filename
 	 - DNI: RegEx can be applied to filename and path
+5. Mail
+	 - Job: it is possible to configure a Send Mail type job where to configure the sender, the recipient (s), the subject and the body of the mail
+	 - DNI: it is possible to send mail with non-customizable subject and body only
+6. Pre Processing Actions
+	 - Job: there are no Pre Processing Actions
+	 - DNI: present in a section similar to Post Processing Actions